IshanMaheshwari01/single-cell-rnaseq-pbmc3k/README.md

-An end-to-end **single-cell RNA-sequencing (scRNA-seq)** analysis that takes the raw, unlabelled gene-by-cell count matrix of **2,700 peripheral blood mononuclear cells (PBMCs)** and — with no prior labels — recovers the major human immune cell types and the marker genes that define them.
+An end-to-end **single-cell RNA-sequencing (scRNA-seq)** analysis that takes the raw, unlabelled gene-by-cell count matrix of **2,700 peripheral blood mononuclear cells (PBMCs)** and with no prior labels, recovers the major human immune cell types and the marker genes that define them.

 > Built with Python and [Scanpy](https://scanpy.readthedocs.io/).
 The full,